johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-06-25-azure-devops-pull-requests-dynamic-required-reviewers/index.md

 You can also see that we're using the `System.AccessToken` and `System.PullRequest.PullRequestId` variables.
 The `System.AccessToken` is a token that allows the code to interact with the Azure DevOps API, and the `System.PullRequest.PullRequestId` is the ID of the pull request that the build validation pipeline is running against.
 We'll use these in our code to dynamically assign required reviewers to the pull request.

 We also use the `System.CollectionUri`, `Build.Repository.Name`, and `System.TeamProject` variables to get the organization, repository name, and project name respectively.
-These will be used to make API calls to Azure DevOps with token.
+These will be used to make API calls to Azure DevOps with our token.

 ## Setting up the code to dynamically assign required reviewers